quicbit-js/qb-standard/doc/variable-glossary.md

 While long parameters and variable names in the first example might provide an easy superficial read, the actual logic is clearer in the short version.
-Those who are reading the code need to know the logic.
-Those want to peruse function signatures are usually better off going through a readme and examples.
+Those reading and changing code need to know this logic very well.
+Those who want to peruse functions should use documentation and examples in the comments or readme files.

 Also notice how parameters like **src** and **lim** are plugged directly into the algorithm several times.
 The parameter name length affects conciseness